anshu7vyas/privacy_inspector/README.md

-# privacy_inspector
+# Privacy Inspector

-The Privacy Protection tool enables the users to test-monitor-analyze the behavior of all installed apps on Android and recognizes possible privacy loopholes.
-Privacy Protection tool uses Aspect Oriented Programming to weave custom aspects into Android platform.
-The primary objective is to enhance Android platform, by implementing the aspect way to monitor and log whenever apps make use of privacy-sensitive API.
-This means our injected aspects blend well with the platform and work together to alert users about privacy leaks.
+The primary objective of this project is to enhance the Android platform, by implementing a new tool to monitor and log whenever applications use privacy-sensitive API.
+The Privacy Inspection tool enables the users to test, monitor, and analyze the behavior of any application on Android and recognize possible privacy loopholes.
+Privacy Inspector uses Aspect Oriented Programming to weave custom aspects into the Android platform.
+In this way our injected aspects blend with the platform and work together to alert users about privacy leaks.

 #### To use this tool, you'll need to instrument the AOSP build using [Instrumentation_tool](https://github.com/poojakanchan/instrumentation_tool)